NRGI/WEO-Forecast-Tracker/README.md

 # WEO-Forecast-Tracker

-This is the public repository for the WEO Forecast Tracker tool created by the Natural Resource Governance Institute.
+This is the public repository for the WEO Forecast Tracker app created by the Natural Resource Governance Institute.
+The app is available at http://apps.resourcegovernance.org/forecast-tracker/.

 Run the app locally using `shiny::runGitHub("NRGI/WEO-Forecast-Tracker")`